LLMs can construct powerful representations and streamline sample-efficient supervised learning: Rubric representation learning with LLMs

-\paragraph{Global rubric application.} Once a global rubric is learned, we apply it to naive text-serialization of each input, $x^{\text{text}}$, to produce $x^{\text{rubric}}$.
-We propose three different methods for the rubric transformation step, each with their own advantages.

-\begin{itemize} \item \textit{Rubric application via an LLM (\Cref{fig:rubric_creation_pipeline}, Panel (D)): } We prompt an LLM (GPT5-Mini) with the learned global rubric, ${\cal R}$, and the naive text-serialization of the input, $x^{\text{text}}$, asking it to return $x^{\text{rubric}}$ by following the instructions in ${\cal R}$.
-Full prompt is included in Appendix~\ref{app:rubric_application_prompt}.
-The method tied to this rubric representation is called \textcolor{forestgreen}{Global-Rubric}.
+\textbf{Global rubric application.} A global rubric ${\cal R}$ is applied to naive text-serializations, $x^{\text{text}}$, to produce $x^{\text{rubric}}$.
+We propose four different methods at this stage. \begin{itemize}[leftmargin=1.5em] \item \textbf{Global-Rubric} \textit{(LLM application; \Cref{fig:rubric_creation_pipeline}, Panel D): } We prompt an LLM (GPT5-Mini) with the global rubric ${\cal R}$, and the naive text-serialization of the input $x^{\text{text}}$, asking it to return $x^{\text{rubric}}$.

-\item \textit{Rubric application via a parser (\Cref{fig:rubric_creation_pipeline}, Panel (E)): } We prompt an LLM (GPT-5.2) with the learned global rubric, ${\cal R}$, and some paired examples (40) of naive text-serialization of the input, $x^{\text{text}}$, and LLM-generated rubric-transformations, $x^{\text{rubric}}$.
-We ask the LLM to write a script that can be used to automatically convert $x^{\text{text}}$ to $x^{\text{rubric}}$.
-Full prompt is included in Appendix~\ref{app:rubric_parser_prompt}.
-The method tied to this rubric representation is called \textcolor{forestgreen}{Global-Rubric-Auto}.
+\item \textbf{Global-Rubric-Auto} \textit{(parser-script application; \Cref{fig:rubric_creation_pipeline}, Panel E): } We prompt an LLM (GPT-5.2) with ${\cal R}$ and 40 paired $(x^{\text{text}}, x^{\text{rubric}})$ examples, asking it to write a {\em deterministic} parser script that converts $x^{\text{text}}$ to $x^{\text{rubric}}$.
+The script is then used at deployment time without LLM calls.

-\item \textit{Rubric-based tabularization (\Cref{fig:rubric_creation_pipeline}, Panel (F)): } We prompt an LLM (GPT-5.2) with the global rubric, ${\cal R}$, parser script for applying the rubric transformation (see item above), and some examples (40) of parser-generated rubric-transformations, $x^{\text{rubric}}$.
-We ask the LLM to write a script to convert $x^{\text{rubric}}$ into a set of tabular features.
-Full prompt is included in Appendix~\ref{app:rubric_tabularization_prompt}.
-The method tied to this rubric representation is called \textcolor{forestgreen}{Global-Rubric-Tabular}. \end{itemize}
+\item \textbf{Global-Rubric-Tabular} \textit{(tabularization-script; \Cref{fig:rubric_creation_pipeline}, Panel F): } We prompt an LLM (GPT-5.2) with the global rubric ${\cal R}$, parser script for the rubric transformation (see item above), and some examples (40) of {\em parser-generated} rubric-transformations, $x^{\text{rubric}}$.
+We ask the LLM to write a script to convert $x^{\text{rubric}}$ into a set of tabular features. \item \textbf{Global-Rubric-Blind}: ${\cal R}$ is generated from the task description and the LLM's world knowledge alone (skipping Step 1 in rubric synthesis above), then applied like Global-Rubric. \end{itemize}

-We also run an ablation where the global rubric is learned without showing any input examples to the LLM that synthesizes the rubric ${\cal R}$ ({\em i.e.,} list of examples in \Cref{fig:rubric_creation_pipeline}, Panel (B) is taken out).
-The learned rubric is then used to transform all inputs via an LLM with the approach in \Cref{fig:rubric_creation_pipeline}, Panel (D).
-The method tied to this rubric representation is called \textcolor{forestgreen}{Global-Rubric-Blind}.

-\subsection{Local Rubrics}
+\subsection{Local rubrics}